codecrafters-io/build-your-own-redis/stage_descriptions/lists-06-gu5.md

 ```

 ### Notes
-- Elements are inserted at index `0`, shifting all existing elements to higher indexes.
+- `LRANGE` should insert all elements at index `0` and shift all existing elements to higher indexes.